hdShang/arxiv-daily/docs/cs-LG/2025-09-30/papers/251000219v1-thoughtbubbles-an-unsupervised-method-for-parallel-thinking-in-laten.md

 ---
 layout: default
-title: Thoughtbubbles: an Unsupervised Method for Parallel Thinking in Latent Space
+title: "Thoughtbubbles: an Unsupervised Method for Parallel Thinking in Latent Space"
 ---

 # Thoughtbubbles: an Unsupervised Method for Parallel Thinking in Latent Space